 The Joint Corp. to Participate in the 35th Annual Roth Conference

-/EIN News/ -- SCOTTSDALE, Ariz., March 06, 2023 (GLOBE NEWSWIRE) -- The Joint Corp.
-(NASDAQ: JYNT), a national operator, manager and franchisor of chiropractic clinics, announced that management is scheduled to attend the 35th Annual Roth Conference on March 13th and 14th.
+SCOTTSDALE, Ariz., March 06, 2023 (GLOBE NEWSWIRE) -- The Joint Corp.
+JYNT, a national operator, manager and franchisor of chiropractic clinics, announced that management is scheduled to attend the 35th Annual Roth Conference on March 13th and 14th.
 The conference is being held at The Ritz-Carlton, Laguna Niguel in Dana Point, CA.

 President and Chief Executive Officer Peter Holt and Chief Financial Officer Jake Singleton will participate in a fireside chat with analyst George Kelly on Tuesday, March 14th at 9:30am PT.
 Management will host one-on-one meetings on March 13th and 14th.
 Interested investors should contact their ROTH representative or Kirsten Chapman of LHA Investor Relations at thejoint@lhai.com.